Welcome to SmileRestore.org

 Volunteering is a nice option for helping.
-Are you a dentist, dental hygienist, or dental assistant that would like to help us serve our community.
-We invite them to volunteer their services and work alongside our professional staff once or twice a month or more, and in return, they will receive the satisfaction of knowing they have helped change the life of someone who might not otherwise receive dental care.
+Are you a dentist, dental hygienist, or dental assistant that would like to help us serve our community?
+We invite you to volunteer to work alongside our professional staff as little or as much as you desire.
+In return, you will receive the satisfaction of knowing you have helped change the life of someone who might not otherwise receive dental care.

 What is the target population?

 What is the health concern?

 - The Nevada State population is 3 million

 - Nearly 40% of the population have not visited a dentist or dental clinic within the past year

-- Approximately 65,000 children under the age of 19 are at or below 200% FPL without insurance
+- Approximately 65,000 children under the age of 19 are at or below the Federal Poverty Level without insurance

 - Nearly 39% of seniors have no dental insurance

 - Over 18% have lost all of their teeth

 - Nearly 26% have lost six or more teeth

 - According to the U.S. Department of Veteran Affairs in surveys listing and ranking the 10 highest unmet needs for homeless veterans, dental care was consistently ranked by homeless veterans as one of their top 3 unmet needs, along with long-term permanent house and childcare